 - This 60 Second Trick Will Save You Money Before Checking Out

 - Bartering Goods and Services Can Save You Money

 Get Started Today

 There’s nothing stopping you from starting your 90-day journey to a $1,000 emergency fund.
-Save your first $100 then click here to open a CIT Bank Money Market account and get a 1.85% APY.
+Save your first $100 then Open a CIT Bank Money Market account and get a 1.85% APY.
 See site for full terms and conditions on this offer.

 Click here to grab the free printable.
 Remember, all I ask is you pin an image from this post on Pinterest in return.

 What’s your biggest challenge to saving a $1,000 emergency fund in 90 days?
 What ways are you spending less and earning more to make it a reality?
 Share your ideas in the comments below.